-It is that exciting feeling of finally being out in the professional workforce and making enough extra money where you have some choices.
+It is that exciting feeling of finally being out in the professional workforce and making enough extra money where you have some choices when planning your financial future.
 However, before you start putting in all those additional funds into your student loans, or begin looking to upgrade your home.
 You need to consider your overall financial situation and what your future goals are.

 Here are five important money management tips that can help you figure out what you need to do to manage your money as efficiently as possible.